aqeelshamz/neumorfic/README.md

 eg: ```<input type="text" class="textbox">```

 # CheckBox
-Use checkbox tag with input and label inside.
+Use checkbox tag with input (type must be checkbox) and label inside.

 eg:
 ```